 Tiny Glen Scotia is one of Scotland’s most historically significant distilleries and represents the highs and lows of Campbeltown, the prolific Scotch whisky region that almost disappeared.

-An abundance of natural resources like barley, water and peat were easy to come by, copper pot stills, especially ones that could avoid detection by HM Customs & Excise, weren’t.
+An abundance of natural resources like barley, water and peat were easy to come by, but copper pot stills, especially ones that could avoid detection by HM Customs & Excise, weren’t.
 And that’s precisely what set Campbeltown and the Kintyre peninsula apart.
 In 1811, a cunning and industrious man by the name of Robert Armour set up a coppersmith’s shop in Campbeltown, providing the perfect cover for a roaring trade in his specially designed four-part still that could be dismantled to avoid detection.
 The result of course was that production on the peninsula went into overdrive.

 As the market for Scotch grew, the Kintyre peninsula’s small illicit distilleries made way for bigger commercial operations, but unlike the rest of Scotland where the distilleries were located on farms in remote Highland glens, all the action was in and around Campbeltown itself.
-This made for excellent economies of scale in all aspects, especially shipping, and with 34 operating distilleries Campbeltown quickly became the world’s whisky capital.
+This made for excellent economies of scale in all aspects, especially shipping, with whisky able to be shipped to Glasgow in as little as nine hours.
+A staggering 29 distilleries were established between 1823 and 1844, and Campbeltown quickly became known as the world’s whisky capital.